syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ### Convert HTML to PDF in Blazor
 HTML to PDF converter .NET library supports conversion in Blazor.
 Refer to [this](/file-formats/pdf/convert-html-to-pdf/blazor) section for more information about HTML to PDF conversion in Blazor.

+## Feature

+Refer to [this](/file-formats/pdf/convert-html-to-pdf/features) section for more information about features in HTML to PDF converter, you can get the details, code examples and demo from this section.

+## Troubleshooting and FAQ

+Refer to [this](/file-formats/pdf/convert-html-to-pdf/troubleshooting-and-faq) section for troubleshooting HTML to PDF conversion failures and frequently asked questions.

 ## Steps to disable WebKit warning while performing HTML to PDF